menzerath/spigot-quickshot/README.md

 ## Setup
 Follow these steps to setup and configure "QuickShot" on your server:

-1. Download the plugin: Grab the current release from [here](https://github.com/MarvinMenzerath/QuickShot/releases) or a development-version from [here](http://ci.menzerath.eu/job/QuickShot/) and put it in your plugins-folder.
+1. Download the plugin: Grab the current release from [here](https://github.com/MarvinMenzerath/spigot-quickshot/releases) and put it in your plugins-folder.
 2. Download Multiverse: Grab the current release from [here](https://dev.bukkit.org/projects/multiverse-core) and put it in your plugins-folder.
 3. Upload the maps: Upload the maps you want to play on and name them `qs-wX`, where "X" has to be a unique number.
 This will be the id of the arena.
 Example: `qs-w1`
 This can be changed in the config-file (see `gameWorldPrefix`).